KevinHock/rtdpyt/docs/contribute.rst

 ---------------------------

-If you want to deep dive and help out with development on PyT, then first get the project installed locally according to the :ref:`Installation Guide <installing-pyt>`.
+If you want to deep dive and help out with development on PyT, then first set up a development environement according to the :ref:`virtual env setup guide <install>`.
 After that is done we suggest you have a look at tickets in our issue tracker that are labelled `Easy`_.
 These are meant to be a great way to get a smooth start and won't put you in front of the most complex parts of the system.